TheRealBunbury/TLBoRM__The_Little_Book_of_Rust_Macros/src/syntax-extensions/source-analysis.md

 tree leaf, but we will come back to that later.

 The only basic tokens that are *not* leaves are the "grouping" tokens: `(...)`, `[...]`, and `{...}`.
-These three are the *interior nodes* of token trees, and what give them their structure.
+These three are the *interior nodes* of token trees, and what gives them their structure.
 To give a concrete example, this sequence of tokens:

 ```text